H.R. 4606: Ally’s Act

 1

-Health plans would have to cover auditory implant devices such as cochlear implants, bone conduction implants, and the external sound processors that make them work.
+Private plans would have to cover auditory implant devices — cochlear implants and bone-conduction implants — the external sound processor that operates them, and the surgery to place them.

 2